Sign up to our Newsletter

 Aside from the content of the questions being different, the way the questions are administered is also different.

 This can be a blessing and a curse for students.
 If you’re doing particularly poorly in one set of questions, you can redeem yourself through the next set, as the questions will be easier.
-However, these frequent changes in difficulty also make this test harder to study for, can mess with students’ psyche, and can create more stress.
+However, these frequent changes in difficulty also make this test harder to study for, can mess with students’ psyches, and can create more stress.

 On the other hand, the LSAT’s questions are pre-determined before test takers even begin the exam and don’t change depending on their performance.

-Again, this can be seen as both a blessing and a curse depending on how well you do on the first few sections.
+Again, this can be seen as both a blessing and a curse, depending on how well you do on the first few sections.
 If you feel you’re doing well, you’ll feel confident moving forward.
 But, if you do poorly, you may feel more anxious and unprepared for the next sets.

 Test Flexibility